 For years, I tried to be perfect wife, perfect mother, perfect teacher, and I crammed so many activities into my days, twenty-four hours couldn’t possibly hold them all – perfectly.
 Once I became an empty-nester, I discovered the motto, “relentlessly eliminate hurry.”

 Where were those three words when I juggled full-time teaching, attended every sports event in every season for each of three sons, and still tried to find time for extras like, say, date night with my equally busy husband or lunches out with the girls, or a quick trip to visit my parents six states away?

 I started life as an Air Force brat, moving all over the country more than a dozen times before entering high school.
 My deaf sister was born in the midst of all those transfers.

 From the age of four, I knew I would be a teacher.
 I attended college as a special education major, met a great guy, Jack, married him, and had three sons in under five years.
 It was during the early years of our marriage, that I truly found my Savior and dedicated my life to Him.

 When our boys were small, I was a stay-at-home mom.
 We collected our gear and went to the pool in our small town in Indiana, Eric on his trike, Adam in the baby bicycle seat, and Danny in the infant snuggly strapped to my chest.
 When it rained, everybody donned galoshes (how about that for an old-fashioned word?), and we stomped through mud puddles to our everlasting glee.

 It was exhausting.

-If you’ve scanned all the above paragraphs, you know I’ve lived life for a while now.
+I’ve lived life for a while now.
 I’ve learned what seems to be perfect probably isn’t, and what appears strange and intimidating might become an amazing blessing.
-May anything written on this site bring encouragement to all those who read it.
+May anything written on this site point to faith in Christ and bring encouragement to all those who read it.